In honor of Baby Safety Month, follow these tips to ensure your baby’s nursery is comfortable, safe, and free from hazards.

 Even if your baby isn’t crawling yet, pretty soon they will be moving around and very curious!
 When your toddler tries to test their climbing skills, prevent furniture and televisions from tipping over with a Furniture & TV Strap.
 Dresser drawers can also be childproofed with a Corner Drawer Lock.

 9. Changing Table

 Babies are very wiggly, so make sure the table is sturdy and secure.
 Never turn your back on your little one or leave them on the table unattended so that they don’t fall.
-Keep all needed items within adults’ reach, but avoid clutter on the changing table so that your baby can’t get into anything.3.
-Try several shorter stints a day.
-Aim for just 1 to 2 minutes at a time at first.
-With practice, your baby will work up to longer belly sessions.
+Keep all needed items within adults’ reach, but avoid clutter on the changing table so that your baby can’t get into anything.

 10. Toy Box